 Figure out how things will look together.

 I did this with the Gray Malin piece featured here.
 I knew I wanted something from this collection but wasn’t entirely sure which piece.
 I ended up narrowing it down to three pieces that I really liked.
 From there I dragged each of them into Photoshop over that white wall.
 The piece needed to look good in the corner as well as next to the yellow framed bunnies.
-This one ended up being the clear winner but I would have chosen a different one (which wouldn’t have looked nearly as good) if I hadn’t done that!
-You have to think about the whole space, not just the one wall.
+This work of art ended up being the clear winner but I would have chosen a different one (which wouldn’t have looked nearly as good) if I hadn’t done that!
+You have to think about the whole space, not just the one wall and your focal point.

 Think about scale.